 Lasqueti has developed the level of services required to support its small resident and visitor population.
+Regional service provision, including Waste Management, is subject to the gathet Regional District Purchasing Bylaw and purchasing requirements.

 Objective 1 To encourage the provision of adequate and appropriate services and amenities on the island.